0xPenryn/auth0-world-id-social-connection/integration/installation_guide.md

    * **Client ID** and **Client Secret** must use the values found in the Worldcoin Developer Portal. **Client ID** will begin with "app_staging_" or "app_".
 4. Select the **Permissions** needed for your applications.
 5. Choose and configure whether to sync user profile attributes at each login.
+   * It is recommended to enable this option, as a user may receive additional proof-of-personhood credentials after their first login.
 6. Select **Create**.
 7. In the **Applications** view, choose the Applications that should use this Connection to log in.